6 March Madness Betting Tips

 - There’s a lot more to the NCAA Tournament than just bracket contests.

 - With 63 games over the span of three weeks (plus four play-in games!) there are myriad opportunities to wager.

 - Learn some tried and tested March Madness betting strategies and the systems the pros use.

 By now, just about everyone in North America has filled out a March Madness bracket at some point in their life.
 They’re as ubiquitous as Stephen A. Smith at a hypocrisy convention.
-Seasoned bettors know that the NCAA Tournament goes way beyond office pools, and you need to learn their betting strategies to turn a profit this spring.
+Seasoned bettors know that betting on the NCAAM goes way beyond office pools, and you need to learn their betting strategies to turn a profit this spring.

 Each of the 63 games in March Madness will be available for single-game betting at every major sportsbook, and the tournament has become one of the most wagered-on events on the calendar.

 Below, we detail six betting strategies to help you find flawed lines, pick a worthy March Madness champion, and generally keep your bankroll in the black.

 This is the simplest March Madness betting strategy we have.
 Whether filling out a bracket or betting on March Madness National Championship futures, smart bettors know that there’s little value in picking a one-dimensional team.
 To win it all, a team has to have an elite offense and a stifling defense.
 At least, that’s what history tells us.

 Over the last 18 tournaments, only one champion has ranked outside the top 20 in offensive efficiency at KenPom (UConn, 2014) and none have ranked outside of the top 20 in defensive efficiency.

 Every year, you will find relatively high seeds that are lacking at one end of the court and, thus, not good bets to win it all.
 A slew of 2019 teams fit the bill, including: